griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/06_shotgrid_user.md

 # User Authentication with ShotGrid

 ## Overview
-We have our ShotGrid tool that authenticates via API Key.
+We have our ShotGrid Tool that authenticates via API Key.
 However, there are times when it's more suitable to authenticate via Username/Password.
 In fact, *most* of the time you will work with the ShotGrid API, you'll want to do so as a user, since it simulates the user interacting via the UI.

 In this section, we'll add authentication via Username/Password - and provide an option for you to choose which method of authentication you'd like when you instantiate the class.